jpedro/jpedro.github.io/stuff.md

 that the magical moment where the brain starts to see patterns we missed (whether they are real or immaginary is another topic).

-I read that students in schools that have no homework perform better.
-That workers with 4+ weeks of vacations and free wealthcare do not perform worse.
+Students in schools that have no homework perform better.
+Companies with 4+ weeks of vacations and free wealthcare do not perform worse.
 The brain doesn't just need sleep.
 It also needs downtime during the day.
-Then those brains are sorted and ready for new information.
+Then those brains are sorted and ready for new intakes.

 <!--
 And that's why a 4 work day week might be a good thing.